 Introduction to Vanguard Inspection Services

 VIS Disaster Inspectors are independent contractors who have the opportunity to be deployed when a disaster (i.e. – fire, flood, hurricane, earthquake, tornado, etc.) has occurred and there has been a disaster declaration.
-The length of disaster declarations vary based on size and the amount of damage caused by the event.
+The length of deployments for disaster declarations vary based on size and the amount of damage caused by the event.

 Tasks of a Successful Disaster Housing Inspector: